HorizenOfficial/developer-horizen-global/docs/introduction/Node-communication.rst

 API authentication
 ====================

-It's possible to add a basic authentication to the API interface.
-Some endpoints already requires it (e.g. all wallet endpoints).
+We support the Basic Authentication inside our REST interface.

-In order to enable it you should add an api key hash inside the config file section: **restApi.apiKeyHash** The api key hash must be an Hash of another string (api key) that it's used in the HTTP request.
+You can add an api key hash inside the config file in the section: *restApi.apiKeyHash* which should be the **BCrypt** Hash of the password used in the Basic Auth.

 It's possible to calculate this Hash using the **ScBootstrapping tool** with the command **endocdeString**.

 .. code:: bash

-    encodeString:{"string": "Horizen"}
+    encodeString:{"string": "a8q38j2f0239jf2olf20f"}

-Then, in the HTTP request you need to add an additional custom header: **"api_key"**.

 Example: